 semester’s tuition statement providing the applicant enters the

-program.
+acceptance letter.
 Trinity will hold preadmission information sessions with groups

 of accepted applicants in order to share pertinent information and

 answer any applicant questions.
 Preadmission packets are mailed to